alanwatsonforster/glass/src/glass/groundunitdata/Ground Targets.md

 ## Transport Airplane

-- Air Strike Scenario S-5/H-22
+- Air Strike Scenario S-5/H-22 (An-12)
+- TSOH Scenarion V-25 (C-130)
-- Defense is 3S
+- 3S
+- Sighting range is 12 for the C-130, but this seems a little short.
+18 is probably more reasonable.

 ## Tunnel Entrances